Fast2docs/Fast2-docs/docs/components/worker.md

 ### Remote worker: Configuration Guide

 This guide explains how to configure a remote worker to your broker.
-The document covers both scenarios: when both applications are on the same network and when they are on different networks.
+It covers both scenarios: when both applications are on the same network and when they are on different networks.

-### Prerequisites
+#### Prerequisites

 - Java Development Environment: Both the worker and broker applications should have at least a jdk8+ available on their environment.
 We highly recommend a jdk11.
 - Network Connectivity: Both systems should be able to connect to each other through the network (whether local or remote).

-### TL;DR

 #### Remote worker config